-- To create an active, vibrant cultural heart for the Activity Centre by providing a range of civic, community, cultural, residential and professional services. - To encourage an activated pedestrian environment to the rear of Main Road buildings to provide safe and convenient access between the community facilities to the south and the public transport facilities. - To encourage a new landmark/iconic building at the former Eltham Shire Office site at 895 Main Road. - To ensure buildings are of a high quality design, with a commitment to universal access for everyone. - To establish a major employment anchor to support local non-tradeable activity (e.g. health, education or civic). - To reimagine and reconnect community uses.
+- To create an active, vibrant cultural heart for the Activity Centre by providing a range of civic, community, cultural, residential and professional services. - To encourage an activated pedestrian environment to the rear of Main Road buildings to provide safe and convenient access between the community facilities to the south and the public transport facilities. - To encourage a new landmark/iconic building at the former Eltham Shire Office site at 895 Main Road. - To ensure buildings transition in height and scale from the north end of the precinct to the Eltham Library. - To ensure buildings are of a high quality design, with a commitment to universal access for everyone. - To establish a major employment anchor to support local non-tradeable activity (e.g. health, education or civic). - To reimagine and reconnect community uses.